-Arrange to meet with me three times: at the beginning to agree on a plan, after turning in the midterm report, and after turning in the final report.
+Arrange to meet with me two times: at the beginning to agree on a plan and after turning in the final report.
 This should ideally occur during my office hours, or by appointment.
 These meetings are an opportunity to discuss the ideas and motivations surrounding the internship, along with any challenges you face on the job.

-Be sure to turn assignments in at least three days before we meet so I have time to review them.
+Be sure to turn assignments in at least 48 hours before we meet so I have time to review them.

 Midterm: Reading report